-- The EU Al Act will apply to all sectors including financial services, except for private, non-professional use of Al. The measures in the Act will extend to: - · providers placing on the market or putting into service AI systems in the EU; - users ("deployers") of AI systems located in the EU; - providers and deployers based outside the EU to the extent the output produced by the AI system is used in the EU; and - other actors in the AI value chain such as importers and distributors of AI systems. - The EU AI Act is a complex and technical piece of legislation, and it is to be supplemented by Level 2 legislation, Level 3 guidelines and other supporting documentation, with a limited number having been set to specific timelines. - Providers of GPAI models will be able to rely on codes of practice to demonstrate compliance with applicable requirements, until a harmonised standard is published.
-Accordingly, and to enable providers to demonstrate compliance on time, codes of practice are to be ready at the latest 9 months after the entry into force of the EU AI Act (i.e., by 2 May 2025), with the AI Office having to take the necessary steps to that effect.
-Mechanisms have been put in place in case codes of practice cannot be finalised within a given timeframe. - Financial institutions looking to launch or use AI will need to analyse the extent to which they qualify under the EU AI Act as providers or users of AI systems, or another 'operator' in the AI value chain and comply with the associated requirements according to the risk classification of the system.
+- The EU AI Act will apply to all sectors including financial services, except for private, non-professional use of AI.
+The measures in the Act will extend to: - providers placing on the market or putting into service AI systems in the EU; - users ("deployers") of AI systems located in the EU; - providers and deployers based outside the EU to the extent the output produced by the AI system is used in the EU; and - other actors in the AI value chain such as importers and distributors of AI systems. - The EU AI Act is a complex and technical piece of legislation, and it is to be supplemented by delegated acts and guidelines and other supporting documentation, with a limited number having been set to specific timelines. - Providers of general-purpose AI (GPAI) models will be able to rely on voluntary codes of practice to demonstrate compliance with applicable requirements, until a harmonised standard is published.
+Codes of practice were originally to be ready at by 2 May 2025.
+The final version of the GPAI Code of Practice was published on 10 July 2025 and will apply from 2 August 2026.
+Adherence to the Transparency and Copyright sections will demonstrate compliance with Art 53 EU Act, and adherence to the Safety and Security section will demonstrate with the additional requirements in Art 55 EU AI Act for GPAI models with systemic risk.
+The code of practice is supported by guidelines on the scope of obligations of providers of GPAI (published 18 July 2025) and a template for the summary of training data (under development). - Financial institutions looking to launch or use AI will need to analyse the extent to which they qualify under the EU AI Act as providers or users of AI systems, or another 'operator' in the AI value chain and comply with the associated requirements according to the risk classification of the system.